 Over the past decade Africa has been one of the world’s fastest growing economic regions.
 Starting from a low base, GDP across the continent expanded by 79% between 2006-17.
 Trade, chiefly commodity exports, powered a large share of this growth.
 But while trade has been important, it has mainly been conducted with economies outside the continent.

 Overall African trade grew to $732bn in 2016 from $556bn in 2006.
 But intra-African trade contributed only $57bn of this increase.
 In absolute terms, African countries traded almost twice as much with the European Union as they did with each other in 2016.

 This defies one of the principles of trade economics: that proximity matters.
 Underdeveloped infrastructure, as well as suboptimal trade routes that favour connectivity with former colonial powers, hinder intra-African exchange.
 Corruption, bureaucracy and poor governance are further barriers, while a lack of diversification limits the scope for trade given the similarity of goods produced in African economies.

-The potential for the agreement to support the continent's development is huge.
+The potential for the agreement to support the continent’s development is huge.
 According to forecasts from the United Nations Economic Commission for Africa, the CFTA has the potential to increase intercontinental trade by an additional 52% by 2022 from 2010.
 Trade in industrial goods is expected to see the largest boost, expanding by a further 53% over the same period.
-The agreement is expected, too, to improve African economies' negotiating power in forging extracontinental trade deals.
-Up to now, when individual African countries have tried to establish bilateral trade deals, their small economic size has limited their negotiating power.
+The agreement is expected, too, to improve African economies’ negotiating power in forging extracontinental trade deals.
+Up to now, individual African countries have had to establish bilateral trade deals individually, but their small economic size limits their negotiating power.

 Danae Kyriakopoulou is Chief Economist and Head of Research at OMFIF.